 There are a few options for frightening off a roost of starlings.
 None of which are a surefire way to get rid of them.

-- loud noises – here’s an electronic bird repeller on Amazon that mimics the sound of predators and birds in distress, these sounds will frighten away pest birds
+- Loud noises – Here’s an electronic bird repeller on Amazon that can be very effective for deterring starlings.
+It mimics the sound of predators and birds in distress, these sounds will frighten away pest birds.

 6. One is one too many